jorinvo/me/content/post/problem-solving.md

 List multiple solution options and document your decision.

+Putting in this extra effort to clarify your thoughts doesn't have to be a big undertaking.
+For simple problems it might only take a few minutes.
+Your future self will thank you.

 -------

 If you like to learn more, I can highly recommend watching the talk [Design in Practice](https://www.youtube.com/watch?v=fTtnx1AAJ-c) by Rich Hickey.